-Many of ACUS's recommendations are adopted by federal agencies, cited in judicial opinions, or enacted into law.
+Many of ACUS's recommendations have been adopted by federal agencies, cited in judicial opinions, or enacted into law.
 Recent examples of implementation include:

-- Recommendation 2016-3, Special Procedural Rules for Social Security Litigation in District Court, which the Judicial Conference recently implemented by forming a special committee to consider whether to adopt efficiency-enhancing procedural rules governing the over 18,000 social security disability appeals filed each year; - Recommendation 2013-1, Improving Consistency in Social Security Disability Adjudication, which the Social Security Administration (SSA) implemented in a 2017 regulation that will improve the accuracy of decisions in, and thereby reduce federal court litigation arising from, SSA's multi-billion dollar-a-year disability benefits program; - SSA Disability Benefits Programs: The Duty of Candor and Submission of All Evidence (Office of the Chairman Report 2012), which SSA used as blueprint for a 2015 regulation that requires claimants to disclose all relevant evidence-not just, as under the previous rule, favorable evidence; - The SSA Representative Payee Program (Office of the Chairman Report 2015), which the Social Security Advisory Board relied upon in its 2018 recommendations to eliminate abuse and fraud by representatives of elderly and disabled recipients of federal benefits; - Recommendation 2012-8, Inflation Adjustment Act, which Congress implemented in the Bipartisan Budget Act of 2015 when it adjusted civil penalties for regulatory violations, with the result that revenues to the federal government will increase tens of millions of dollars annually; - Recommendation 2011-6, Promoting International Regulatory Cooperation, which forms the basis of a 2012 executive order that promotes regulatory efficiency and enhances trade by reducing divergence between overlapping United States and foreign regulations; and
+- Recommendation 2016-3, Special Procedural Rules for Social Security Litigation in District Court, which the Judicial Conference of the United States relied upon in forming a special subcommittee to consider whether to adopt efficiency-enhancing procedural rules governing the over 18,000 social security disability appeals filed each year. - Recommendation 2015-1, Promoting Accuracy and Transparency in the Unified Agenda, which the Trump Administration followed by including rules that had been dormant for longs periods of time in the Unified Agenda of Regulatory and Deregulatory Actions. - Recommendation 2013-1, Improving Consistency in Social Security Disability Adjudication, which the Social Security Administration (SSA) implemented in a 2017 regulation that will improve the accuracy of decisions in, and thereby reduce federal court litigation arising from, SSA's multi-billion dollar-a-year disability benefits program.

-• Recommendation 2011-5, Incorporation by Reference, which the Federal Register has relied upon-both in a 2014 regulation and more recently in the revised addition of its IBR Handbook-to ensure that regulated parties and the public may access copyrighted private standards incorporated into federal regulations.
+- SSA Disability Benefits Programs: The Duty of Candor and Submission of All Evidence (Office of the Chairman Report 2012), which SSA used as blueprint for a 2015 regulation that requires claimants to disclose all relevant evidence-not just, as under the previous rule, favorable evidence. - The SSA Representative Payee Program (Office of the Chairman Report 2015), which the Social Security Advisory Board relied upon in its 2018 recommendations to eliminate abuse and fraud by representatives of elderly and disabled recipients of federal benefits. - Recommendation 2012-8, Inflation Adjustment Act, which Congress implemented in the Bipartisan Budget Act of 2015 when it adjusted civil penalties for regulatory violations, with the result that revenues to the federal government will increase tens of millions of dollars annually. - Recommendation 2011-6, Promoting International Regulatory Cooperation, which forms the basis of a 2012 executive order that promotes regulatory efficiency and enhances trade by reducing divergence between overlapping United States and foreign regulations. - Recommendation 2011-5, Incorporation by Reference, which the Office of the Federal Register has relied upon-both in a 2014 regulation and more recently in the revised addition of its IBR Handbook-to ensure that regulated parties and the public may access copyrighted private standards incorporated into federal regulations.

 ACUS's oversight committees in Congress have expressed strong bipartisan support for the agency's work.
-Recently, the Chairmen and Ranking Members of the House Judiciary Committee and its Subcommittee on Regulatory Reform noted in the Congressional Record that "there is no other independent, non-partisan agency" on which "Congress can call . . . to evaluate ways to improve the regulatory process"; that "[a]s a result of" ACUS's "excellent work, our Nation's federal administrative procedures are not only looked to as a standard around the world, but constantly in the course of additional improvement;" and that "in recognition of its many accomplishments" ACUS "has enjoyed broad bipartisan and bicameral support over the years."
+Recently, the Chairmen and Ranking Members of the House Judiciary Committee and its Subcommittee on Administrative Law noted in the Congressional Record that "there is no other independent, non-partisan agency" on which "Congress can call . . . to evaluate ways to improve the regulatory process"; that "[a]s a result of" ACUS's "excellent work, our Nation's federal administrative procedures are not only looked to as a standard around the world, but constantly in the course of additional improvement;" and that "in recognition of its many accomplishments" ACUS "has enjoyed broad bipartisan and bicameral support over the years."
 They also noted that ACUS "helps save taxpayer dollars."
 On February 27, 2017, several Members of Congress acknowledged the value and contributions of ACUS during the floor debate preceding the passage of the bipartisan Open Book on Equal Access to Justice Act (H.R.
 1033).
 One member characterized ACUS as "a highly respected nonpartisan agency which was greatly championed by Justice Scalia" and noted the key role that it "has historically played in helping Congress identify inefficiencies among the Federal agencies."